When and how to complain to the Adjudicator's Office about their service or decision.

 We will then:

-- make a decision on your complaint
+- make our decision

 How to ask for an independent review on the Adjudicator’s Office decision